eddayyy/WeatherFul-Bot/README.md

 ## Overview

-Weatherful Bot is a Python-based automated system deployed on AWS Lambda, designed to tweet real-time weather updates for Fullerton, California, every hour.
+Weatherful Bot is a Python-based automated system deployed on AWS Lambda, designed to tweet real-time weather updates for Fullerton, California,  bi-hourly.
 This repository hosts the code and documentation of Weatherful Bot, providing a convenient way for Twitter users in Fullerton to stay updated on the weather directly through their Twitter feed.

 ## Features

 - **Location-Specific**: Tailored weather updates for Fullerton, California.
 - **Real-Time Weather Updates**:
-    - Tweets the current weather every hour.
+    - Tweets the current weather bi-hourly.
     - Tweets the sunrise and sunset every morning at 6 AM PST.
     - Tweets a 7-Day forecast every Sunday at 12 PM PST.
 - **Automated Hashtags**: Utilizes hashtags like `#WeatherUpdate`, `#WeatherForecast`, and `#FullertonWeather` to categorize tweets.